Jumman04/DataManager/README.md

 ![License](https://img.shields.io/badge/license-MIT-lightgrey)

 A simple, efficient, and flexible data management library for Java and Android.
-Easily store, retrieve, and manipulate data using JSON serialization with support for type safety, pagination, and file-based persistence.
+Store, retrieve, and manipulate data using JSON serialization with support for type safety, pagination, and file-based persistence.

 ## Features